Master of Science in Architecture (Portland)

 Eligible applicants must hold a bachelor’s degree or higher from a regionally accredited four-year U.S. college or university or hold an equivalent credential from a qualifying international institution.
 This degree does not provide a path to licensure.

-Students who choose to study in Portland have access to a vital urban laboratory and a range of facilities housed in the historic White Stag Block in the heart of downtown.
+Students who choose to study in Portland have access to a vital urban laboratory and a range of facilities housed in Highland Hall on the Northeast campus.
 Certain courses such as the recommended Research Methods courses ARCH 620 and ARCH 678 must either be taken in Eugene or via videoconferencing.

 The Master of Science in Architecture (Portland) is a STEM-designated degree.